-The management of these risks is carried out by the investment manager or the former investment manager, including at its investment committees, under policies adopted by the Responsible Entity or the Former Responsible Entity.
-These policies include asset valuation policies and liquidity management policies which have been adopted by the Responsible Entity or the Former Responsible Entity, as applicable.
+The management of these risks is carried out by National Mutual Funds Management Limited, as services and investment manager, including at its investment committees, under policies adopted by the Responsible Entity.
+These policies include the National Mutual Funds Management Ltd Asset Valuation Policy and the AMP Investments Liquidity Management Policy which have been adopted by the Responsible Entity.